 - Avoid using multiple case numbers on a single document.
 If multiple numbers are used, provide a copy of the document for each case, circling or checking

 the correct case number on each copy.
 If no case number is checked, the document will be placed on the lowest case number.

 - Pursuant to Rule 2.15 of the Local Rules of Practice for Superior Court in Maricopa County, the upper right corner of documents must remain blank to

 - All other document stamps, captions, letterhead, etc., must be placed elsewhere on the document.
 Documents which do not comply with the rule may

 - Back Sides of Pages

-- Avoid placing text, stamps or other information on the back side of pages whenever possible.
+- Avoid placing text, stamps, or other information on the back side of pages.
 The scanning equipment is set to capture content on the back side of the page;

 however, if the amount of information is minimal, the back side of the page may be deleted automatically by the scanning software.

 - CDs, DVDs, and Other Non-Scannable Attachments